gwagner57/OEMjs/README.md

 ## Use Case 2: Declarative Constraint Valdiation

-<details><summary>Define Constraints in the Model and Validate Them in the View and Storage</summary>
+<details><summary>Define Constraints in the Model and Validate Them in the View and Storage Code</summary>

 OEMjs allows defining property constraints for a business object class:

     class Book extends bUSINESSoBJECT {
       constructor ({isbn, title, year, edition}) {
         super( isbn);
         this.title = title;